tencentyun/intlcloud-documents/product_new/存储产品中心/云硬盘/产品简介/云硬盘快照/快照原理_intl_en.md

 ![](https://main.qcloudimg.com/raw/e75b405c65eef41634e91231c71d96f4.png)

-## Incremental snapshot rollback process
+## Rolling Back with Incremental Snapshots
 Based on the previous example, when you use Snapshot 3 to perform data rollback, the system will merge the data in Snapshot 1, Snapshot 2, and Snapshot 3.
 If there is a data block in the same location, data in the newest snapshot will be taken.
 During final rollback, the merged data will be written to the cloud disk to be rolled back.
 Incremental snapshot rollback process is as shown in the following figure:
 ![](https://main.qcloudimg.com/raw/f55ff6e23d37837f29214a1c8e90c496.png)

-## Incremental snapshot deletion and merging process
+## Deleting and Merging Incremental Snapshots
 - When a full snapshot (that is, the first snapshot) is being deleted, the system automatically merges the full snapshot with the next incremental snapshot.
 - When an incremental snapshot is being deleted, the system automatically merges the incremental snapshot with the next incremental snapshot.
 If there is no next incremental snapshot, it is directly deleted.